oelin/chiaki/README.md

 # Chiaki

 Chiaki is a tiny HTTPs client for Node.js.
+It provides an asynchronous interface to [node:https.request](https://nodejs.org/api/https.html#httpsrequesturl-options-callback).

 ## Installation